cfgauss/r-novice-gapminder/_episodes/01-rstudio-intro.md

 Welcome to the R portion of the Software Carpentry workshop.

-Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some best practices for organizing code for scientific projects that will make your life easier.
+Throughout this lesson, we're going to teach you some of the fundamentals of the R language as well as some useful packages for data analysis.

 We'll be using RStudio: a free, open source R integrated development environment.
 It provides a built in editor, works on all platforms (including